Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling

 \section{Tunnel Coupling dependence - Experiment}

-In the following section, we focus on the dephasing error in the shuttling process between $\mathrm{Q_1}$ and $\mathrm{Q_2}$, between whom the tunnel coupling can be controlled by the barrier gate voltage $\VJ$, and repeat consecutive shuttling experiments from Fig.~\ref{fig:fig2}d-f.
-Instead of directly measuring the oscillation due to the phase precession, we construct the post-shuttling states by measuring in various projections on the equator of the Bloch sphere (see Appendix B).
+In this section, we focus on the dephasing error in the shuttling process between $\mathrm{Q_1}$ and $\mathrm{Q_2}$, between which the tunnel coupling can be controlled by the barrier gate voltage $\VJ$, and repeat consecutive-shuttling experiments from Fig.~\ref{fig:fig2}d-f.
+Instead of directly measuring the oscillation due to the phase precession, we construct the postshuttling states by measuring in various projections on the equator of the Bloch sphere (see Appendix B).
 This approach allows us to accurately ascertain the state, even after repeatedly shuttling and state decoherence.
-By analyzing the decoherence rate of the states as a function of the number of shuttling $N_\mathrm{sh}$, we determine the dephasing rate $p$.
+By analyzing the decoherence rate of the states as a function of the number of shuttling operations $N_\mathrm{sh}$, we determine the dephasing rate $p$.